When living abroad, you can expect plenty of house guests from back home. To make their visit run smoothly, here are some simple tips you can follow.

 One of the biggest perks of having house guests when living abroad is playing tour guide; you get to experience your home like a true tourist.
 After a while, expats can take for granted the plethora of rich cultural offerings that lie on their doorstep.
 Revisiting these hotspots can sometimes ignite a newfound appreciation for where you live.
 You might even notice new things, through your guest’s observations.

 But if you aren’t willing to drop everything to take your visitors sightseeing, have a rough itinerary prepared for them.
 Depending on their interests – which you will hopefully know by now – suggest some sights and attractions they might enjoy; plus ones they should avoid.
 Giving them an outline of things to do also offers them the chance to do some research beforehand.
-It’s also a good idea to make a few bar and restaurant recommendations, too, which fit their budget.
+It’s also wise to make a few bar and restaurant recommendations, too, which fit their budget.
 After all, they will likely work up quite an appetite with all that sightseeing.